Be Inspired. Be Strong. Be Active

 Guilty Pleasure: A day at the beach followed by a delicious, messy, loud BBQ dinner with my family.
 Oh and wine, all the wine!

 After studying Exercise Science at university in NSW, Betsy entered the health industry as a Personal Trainer.
 It was here she fell in love with the team camaraderie of working in a small business and began to develop her skills as a team leader.
 She was quickly moved up into a PT managers position where she worked for 5 years before moving south to Melbourne and purchasing her own PT studio.
 She built and grew this business for 9 years before a desire for more led her to seek out BeActive.

 Amongst her roles in health and fitness she has always sought opportunities to grow and learn.
 This has seen her attain various additional learnings and qualifications including pre and post natal exercise and hormonal health for women.
-She is proud mum to 2 energetic sons, enjoys sports, music and renovating old pieces of furniture.
+She is proud mum to 2 energetic sons, enjoys sports, music and listening to podcasts.